arindas/arindas.github.io/content/blog/segmented-log-rust.md

 header_image = "/img/segmented-log-basic-intro.png"
 +++

+_Psst._ Do you already know segmented logs well?
+If yes, jump [here](#attempt-2-support-streaming-writes-decouple-persistence).

 ## Prologue: The Log 📃🪵

 First, let's clarify what we mean by a "log" in this context.
 Here, log refers